SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 This was my primary source when I  was getting involved with F#, and I can definitely recommend it when you want to learn about the key concepts of functional programming.
 I recommend reading [this](https://fsharpforfunandprofit.com/series/expressions-and-syntax.html), [this](https://fsharpforfunandprofit.com/posts/elevated-world-2/), and [this](https://fsharpforfunandprofit.com/posts/currying/#series-toc).

-* The book Real-World Functional Programming: With Examples in F# and C#[SGF17] by Tomas Petricek.
+* The book _Real-World Functional Programming: With Examples in F# and C#_ by Tomas Petricek.

-* The book Expert F# 4.0 by Don Syme et al. I especially recommend chapters 2 and 3, which capture the most common functional aspects of F#.
+* The book _Expert F# 4.0_ by Don Syme et al. I especially recommend chapters 2 and 3, which capture the most common functional aspects of F#.

 ### Setup and Samples